Music and Sound Recording (Tonmeister) BSc (Hons) or BMus (Hons) – 2022 entry

 - Technical support for the recording industry – carrying out studio maintenance, equipment rental and technical installations

 - Manufacture of all types of professional and consumer audio equipment – research and development, technical support, product management, marketing and sales

 - Creative music roles, such as composition for film and television, freelance performing or sound design for computer games.

 Recent graduates entered employment in roles such as:

 - Trainee Mastering Engineer, Assistant Engineer, Air Studios

 - Studio Technician, Real World Studios

 - Studio Manager, Royal Academy of Music

-In fact, given the large number of students that have graduated from the course, each sector of the audio industry that you can think of probably employs at least one of our graduates.
+In fact, given the large number of students that have graduated from our course, each sector of the audio industry that you can think of probably employs at least one of our graduates.
 You can find a list of graduate jobs and awards our graduates have won on the Tonmeister website.

 Academic year structure